JoelTeoGom/learning-go/Concurrency/README.md

 Concurrency in Go is a powerful feature that enables developers to write efficient and responsive applications.
 By utilizing goroutines, channels, and select statements, we can build applications that perform well even under load.

+## Important Notes

+1. Channels Can Pass Channels: In Go, channels can pass other channels as values.
+This allows for flexible communication strategies, enabling goroutines to handle multiple channels efficiently.

+2. Read-Only and Send-Only Channels: You can define channels to be read-only or send-only.
+For example, a channel defined as <-chan can only be used for receiving messages, while a channel defined as chan<- can only send messages.
+This provides a way to enforce stricter communication patterns and improve code clarity.